The Galaxy Z Fold 4 is Samsung’s latest ultra-premium foldable, and we’ve got all the facts.

 Flex mode has also been upgraded with the Galaxy Z Fold 4, which places app content on top and controls on the bottom when the screen is folded in half.
 Samsung is collaborating with a number of developers, including Google Meet, Microsoft Teams, and Zoom, to improve the use of the foldable display.

-Is the camera on the Samsung Galaxy Z Fold 4 good?
+Is the camera good?

 We haven’t completed our entire assessment of the Galaxy Z Fold 4, but you can read our initial thoughts right now.
 We will put the camera through a rigorous set of tests to offer a final decision on the photographic performance when we do our testing.